Introduction to Java Virtual Machine

 Native Method Stack

-It is one of its own kind of memory area, which is invoked by a thread and then the thread is in a whole new level where structure and security restrictions implied by Java Virtual Machine are no longer in exercise.
+It is one of its own kind of memory area, which is invoked by a thread, and then the thread is at a whole new level where structure and security restrictions implied by Java Virtual Machine are no longer in exercise.
 Compared to other runtime memory areas, the memory occupied by the native method stacks has no fixed size, with no limitations in increment or decrement.

 Java Native Interface

 JNI simply interacts with the below-mentioned Native Method Libraries, which are of C, C++ implementation, and provide the same to the execution engine.
 Direct Access to assembly code is allowed by JNI.
 For a JVM, Java and Native are the two types of codes.
 The JNI smoothly establishes a well-defined link between these two.